 Files older than two years if required by auditors, reviewers must be pulled out of archives and requests for such files must be made in advance in writing.
+Non-Title IV records are kept for 20 (twenty) years.

 FORMS PROVIDED TO STUDENTS